What is Astrobe?

 Quick and accurate technical support is vital to the usefulness of any software development system.
 Technical support is available on a web-based forum and by email.

-Astrobe has been tested with a range of NXP Cortex-M3, Cortex-M4 and LPC2000-based development and educational boards.
+Astrobe has been tested with a range of NXP Cortex-M3 and Cortex-M4 development and educational boards.
 No special-purpose hardware is needed to program the microcontrollers with these boards.
 Astrobe uploads the compiled code to the target from your PC via an RS232 or USB connection and allows you to communicate with your application in its serial terminal window.

 Refer to following files for details of the System Requirements etc.